lukevukovich/DragonValeHack/README.md

 # DragonValeHack
 Python scripts built to automate DragonVale resource exploits using GameGuardian and Nox emulator.

+## How It Works
-_How does this work?_ Well DragonVale has no server-side checks for resources, so it is possible to manipulate the game client to give you any amount of resources you want.
+DragonVale has no server-side checks for resources, so it is possible to manipulate the game client to give you any amount of resources you want.

-All processes support 1080p resolution (fullscreen windowed).

-Ensure Game Guardian is running before running any scripts.
+Game Guardian enables dynamic memory scanning and editing within the emulator.
+This allows resource values like DragonCash or Gems to be intercepted and changed.

+pyautogui simulates mouse movements, clicks, and keyboard inputs on the Nox emulator and Game Guardian window, allowing full automation of the hacking process.

 ---